 Therefore, on HF bands, the required heights of the antennas to fulfill this requirement is impractically high.
 The surface of the earth itself acts as an object that behaves as an obstruction within the first Fresnel zone.
 Most HF antenna installations miserably fail to achieve the required clearance due to a deep breach of the first Fresnel zone by the surface of the earth.
 Hence LOS attenuation is so very high that the direct wave LOS mode is not workable.

 Ideal LOS conditions are usually fulfilled in professional installations for terrestrial microwave communication.
-Many of us must have seen those very tall terrestrial microwave relay towers with two Parabolic Dish antennas at the top facing in opposite direction.
-They form a part of an ideally set up cross-country microwave terrestrial link designed for optimum performance, minimum loss and efficient LOS communication with full Fresnel Zone clearance.
+Many of us must have seen those very tall terrestrial microwave relay towers with two Parabolic Dish antennas at the top facing in opposite directions.
+They form a part of an ideally set up cross-country microwave terrestrial link designed for optimum performance, minimum loss, and efficient LOS communication with full Fresnel Zone clearance.

 Surface Wave Propagation

 The Surface wave propagation method has special relevance in MF and HF communication in the 300 kHz – 30 MHz frequency band.
 When the height of the transmitter antenna operating at these frequencies is small in comparison with its wavelength (λ), Surface wave propagation becomes feasible and predominant.
 In the MF and lower frequencies of the HF band, this propagation method can be used to reach distances up to several hundreds of Kilometers.